Back

 Overlapping areas and distinctions

 Even though REACH and RoHS sometimes overlap, they have different methods.
-REACH requires a detailed process for many chemicals.
-RoHS, however, tests for specific substances in electronics.
+REACH requires a detailed process for many chemicals, including stricter registration and authorization requirements.
+RoHS, however, tests for specific substances in electronics, requiring careful management of exemptions which are subject to renewal or revocation.

 It’s key for manufacturers and importers to understand these rules.
 REACH affects many in the supply chain, while RoHS mainly targets the electronics sector.
 Both are crucial for keeping products safe and protecting the environment in the EU.